-We are a public international primary school situated in Hoofddorp, Haarlemmermeer, in the metropolitan region of Amsterdam.
-This guide is written for parents and carers (referred to as 'parents') who have chosen Optimist International School as the primary school for their child(ren) or who may wish for their child(ren) to attend the school.
+This guide is written for parents and carers who have chosen Optimist International School or who may wish for their child(ren) to attend the school.
 This guide focuses on our education, operational procedures and practical information.
 Along with providing you with this guide, we invite you to come and see the school with your own eyes.
 Parents are always welcome to visit Optimist International School.
 We would love to give you a tour.

-Our school is a public school providing primary education from 4 - 11 years old.
 Our languages of instruction are English and Dutch.
 We use the International Primary Curriculum (IPC) as our core programme.
-Learning guidance is taken from the British National Curriculum for language and mathematics.
+Learning guidance is taken from the British National Curriculum for Language and Mathematics.